evisionthemes/bizlight/readme.txt

 == Description ==

-Description: Bizlight Pro theme is clean and elegant lightweight WordPress theme, adequate enough to create a standard site for any corporate house.
+Description: Bizlight theme is clean and elegant lightweight WordPress theme, adequate enough to create a standard site for any corporate house.
 Bizlight is basically designed for the normal WordPress users, in order to create a site quickly and efficiently.
-However, it has many competencies including responsive, bootstrap, HTML5, CSS3, retina ready, font awesome, google font, cross-browser compatibility, color control, layout control, logo upload, translation-ready, custom CSS field, etc. Documentation consists of several parts and shows you the entire process of setting up WordPress and Bizlight theme from scratch.Demo : http://demo.evisionthemes.com/bizlight-pro/ Documentation : http://doc.evisionthemes.com/bizlight-pro/
+However, it has many competencies including responsive, bootstrap, HTML5, CSS3, retina ready, font awesome, google font, cross-browser compatibility, color control, layout control, logo upload, translation-ready, custom CSS field, etc. Documentation consists of several parts and shows you the entire process of setting up WordPress and Bizlight theme from scratch.Demo : http://demo.evisionthemes.com/bizlight/ Documentation : http://doc.evisionthemes.com/bizlight/

 == Translation ==

-Bizlight Pro theme is translation ready.
+Bizlight theme is translation ready.

 == License ==
-Bizlight Pro is based on Underscores http://underscores.me/, (C) 2012-2014 Automattic, Inc.
+Bizlight is based on Underscores http://underscores.me/, (C) 2012-2014 Automattic, Inc.
 Unless otherwise specified, all the theme files, scripts and images are licensed under GNU General Public License Version 3, see file license.txt
-License: GNU General Public License v3 or later License URI: http://www.gnu.org/licenses/gpl-3.0.html Bizlight Pro WordPress Theme, Copyright 2015 eVision Themes Bizlight Pro is distributed under the terms of the GNU General Public License v3 The exceptions to license are as follows:
+License: GNU General Public License v3 or later License URI: http://www.gnu.org/licenses/gpl-3.0.html Bizlight WordPress Theme, Copyright 2015 eVision Themes Bizlight is distributed under the terms of the GNU General Public License v3 The exceptions to license are as follows:

 * Based on Underscores http://underscores.me/, (C) 2012-2015 Automattic, Inc., [GPLv2 or later](https://www.gnu.org/licenses/gpl-2.0.html)